Last updated:

 The Yearbook of the European Convention on Human Rights, held at IALS, includes a bibliography.

-The European Court of Human Rights Library's Catalogue indexes journal articles as well as books and can be used as a bibliography.
+The European Court of Human Rights Library's Catalogue can be used as a bibliography; it indexes journal articles as well as books and other material.

 Older bibliographies include the following, all held at IALS: